freenas/freenas-docs/userguide/storage.rst

 These encrypted volumes can be *locked* by clicking the button and entering the passphrase.
-The data is not accessible until the volume is unlocked by suppying the passphrase or encryption key, and the button changes to an unlock button:
+The data is not accessible until the volume is unlocked by supplying the passphrase or encryption key, and the button changes to an unlock button:

 .. _zfs_encrypt_unlock_fig: